reficio/p2-maven-plugin/README.md

 ### Skip BND tool errors option
 This example is located here: https://github.com/reficio/p2-maven-plugin/blob/master/examples/bnd-errors/pom.xml

-Because of backward compatibility, BND tool error are ignoring by default.
+Because of backward compatibility, BND tool errors are ignored by default.
 You can break the P2 build when BND tool produces errors with the flag `<ignoreBndErrors>false</ignoreBndErrors>` in the `<configuration>` section.

 ### Maven phase binding